Department of Pediatrics

 Each individual provides a written evaluation of the candidate.

 Among eligible applicants, ranking criteria will include: ability, aptitude, academic credentials, interest in our training program, communication skills and personal qualities such as motivation and integrity.
-The program will not discriminate with regards to sex, race, age, religion, color, national origin, disability, or veteran status.
+The program will not discriminate with regards to sex, race, age, religion, color, national origin, sexual orientation, disability, or veteran status.

 Applicants are ranked by consensus of the Pediatric Neurology faculty.